SaeidAnwar/Script-to-Video-Generator/README.md

 ## 6. Model
 Download a speech to text model from vosk and put unzipped folder in the models folder and use the path for model_path in Speech_to_word_timestamps.py file.

+## 7. Run
+Run the main.py and give the bgm prompt and voiceover gender and wait, output will be a result.mp4 file.